Haaretzz/C---Firstcode/README.md

-# My first code in C#
+# My first steps in C#
-## It's a simple application and I used struct in this case, just to learn about.
-But I'll update It later.
+## This repository will be full of simple applications, because I'll just create another one when I get better.